angrykirc/MapEditor/README.md

 # MapEditor
-Nox Map Editor 1.10 by KITTY
+Nox Map Editor 1.16 by KITTY

 Added Copy Map features:
  - Copy Area mode: select an area on the map to copy
  - Copy All: copy everything on the map
+ - Copy Polygon: copy an existing Polygon
  - Paste Area: place copied area anywhere on current/new/existing map (no limit)
  - Can specify which elements get pasted
+ - Highlights selection area
+ - Stores in Clipboard (can use cross-application)
  - (credit to panic and Schizz for the idea)

 Added Map Image tab (replacing Export Image)